databricks/databricks-sdk-py/docs/workspace/settings/token_management.rst

         :param application_id: str
           Application ID of the service principal.
-        :param lifetime_seconds: int
-          The number of seconds before the token expires.
         :param comment: str (optional)
           Comment that describes the purpose of the token.
+        :param lifetime_seconds: int (optional)
+          The number of seconds before the token expires.

         :returns: :class:`CreateOboTokenResponse`